metrique/laravel-cdnify/README.md

 ## Features
 - Add a CDN to any path when a specified environment is active in Laravel 5.
-- Easily publish elixir versioned assets to a file system of your choice with one simple command.
+- Easily publish laravel-mix or laravel-elixir versioned assets to a file system of your choice.

 ## Installation
 ### Set up.